kej715/DtCyber/NOS2.8.7/README.md

 interface used by the host computer to support *DtCyber's* data communication and, optionally, the command to be called for starting and stopping the interface.
-Ordinarily, this needs to be specified only when *DtCyber's* IP address differs from the IP address of the host computer on which it is running.
+Ordinarily, this needs to be specified only when *DtCyber's* IP address differs from the primary IP address of the host computer on which it is running, and it is necessary or desirable to start/stop the interface dynamically.
 See the description of the [[HOSTS]](#hosts) section for details about defining *DtCyber's* IP address.

 	The general syntax of this entry is: